Proposed Fermi-surface reservoir-engineering and application to realizing unconventional Fermi superfluids in a driven-dissipative non-equilibrium Fermi gas: Summary

 \section{Summary}

-To summarize, we have discussed non-equilibrium superfluid steady states and their stability in a driven-dissipative Fermi gas.
+To summarize, we have proposed an idea to process the Fermi momentum distribution $n_{{\bm p},\sigma}$, by using reservoirs with different chemical potentials.
+Although we expect our scheme to work for generic Fermi systems, as a paradigmatic example, we have discussed non-equilibrium superfluid steady states and their stability in a driven-dissipative two-component Fermi gas.
 Using the Nambu-Keldysh Green's function technique, we extended the BCS theory developed in the thermal equilibrium state to the non-equilibrium steady state.
 To examine the stability of steady-state solutions obtained from this non-equilibrium BCS scheme, we also derived a quantum kinetic equation, to examine the time evolution of the superfluid order parameter.

 By solving the non-equilibrium gap equation, we obtained four superfluid steady-state solutions: Among them, one of them (NBCS state) may be viewed as an extension of the ordinary thermal equilibrium BCS state to the non-equilibrium case, and another one (NIG state) is similar to the Sarma(-Liu-Wilczek) interior gap state.
 While these are isotropic uniform states, the remaining two are Fulde-Ferrell (FF) like anisotropic and non-uniform superfluid states (NFF and NFF' state), even though the present system has no spin imbalance.
 Analyzing their pair amplitudes, we found that the latter three superfluid solutions originate from the two-edge structure of the non-equilibrium Fermi momentum distribution which is produced by the coupled two reservoirs with different chemical potentials.
 We also pointed out that each FF-like state may be viewed as the superposition of the thermal equilibrium FF state under an external magnetic field $h=\delta\mu$ and that under an external magnetic field $h=-\delta\mu$.